Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

 \paragraph{SVM evaluation} An extensive experiment on the UCR and UEA archives was conducted by \cite{franceschi2019unsupervised} and the SVM evaluation is used in their work.
 We follow the same evaluation process as \cite{franceschi2019unsupervised} which is fitting a SVM-classifier on the learned representations with the penalty $C \in \{ 10^{i} \; \rvert \; i \in [-4, 4]\} \cup \{\infty\}$ and reporting the highest accuracy.

 \cite{franceschi2019unsupervised} reported several accuracies with respect to a different number of negative samples for each dataset.
-In our SVM evaluation result table, a mean of the accuracies is reported for the Franceschi. \cite{franceschi2019unsupervised} also reported SVM accuracy based on a concatenated representation of all the representations from different encoders with a different number of negative samples but that accuracy is not used in our comparison because that accuracy is based on multiple (\textit{i.e.,} 4 for UCR and 3 for UEA) different encoders that are trained separately.
+In our SVM evaluation result table, a mean of the accuracies is reported for the Franceschi. \cite{franceschi2019unsupervised} also reported SVM accuracy based on a concatenated representation of all the representations from different encoders with a different number of negative samples but that accuracy is not used in our comparison because that accuracy is based on multiple different encoders (\textit{i.e.,} 4 for UCR and 3 for UEA) that are trained separately.

-Summaries of the SVM evaluation on UCR and UEA are presented in Fig. \ref{fig:svm_acc_ucr} and Fig. \ref{fig:svm_acc_uea}, respectively.
-In the both figures, mean accuracy over 3 runs is reported for every dataset, y-axis represents accuracy ranging from 0 to 1, and x-axis represents datasets, where the dataset names are omitted for simplicity.
-The upper sub-figures compare between different computer-vision SSL frameworks and VIbCReg.
-The lower sub-figures compare between VIbCReg and the Franceschi.
-The grey bars in the lower sub-figures represent difference between VIbCReg and the Franceschi.
-The upper sub-figures are sorted in a descending order with respect to difference between VIbCReg and VICReg and the lower sub-figures are sorted in a descending order with respect to difference between VIbCReg and the Franceschi.
 Complete result tables on UCR and UEA are presented in Tables \ref{tab:svm_acc_ucr}-\ref{tab:svm_acc_ucr_continued} and Table \ref{tab:svm_acc_uea}, respectively.
 There are several blank results on some UCR and UEA datasets for the computer-vision SSL framework and VIbCReg.
 That is due to the GPU memory issue caused by using two input pairs with crop length of 50\% and 100\% as described in Appendix \ref{appendix:data_augmentation_methods}.